 Congratulations CCJS 2021 Honors Graduates!

-The Department of Criminology and Criminal Justice Congratulates our 2021 Honors Program Students.
+The Department of Criminology and Criminal Justice congratulates our 2021 Honors Program Students.
 We celebrate your hard work and successful completion of your honors thesis research.
 We know that graduation marks just the beginning of your journey, and we look forward to watching you continue to grow in your professional careers as budding scholars.
-On behalf of the faculty, staff, and students in the CCJS Department, we congratulate you on this major accomplishment and wish you the best of luck on your future endeavors!
+On behalf of the faculty, staff, and students in the CCJS Department, we congratulate you on this major accomplishment and wish you the best of luck in your future endeavors!

 ![]() |